acortell3/archaeoriddle/README.md

 ### Proposals

-The original challenge received 5 proposals, that can be explored via the links below.
-A snapshot of the proposals the way they were provided by the authors after the revision process is also provided on the [zenodo repository](https://doi.org/10.5281/zenodo.14024547).
+The original challenge received 5 proposals, which can be explored via the links below.
+A snapshot of the proposals the way they were provided by the authors after the revision process is also provided in the [zenodo repository](https://doi.org/10.5281/zenodo.14024547).

 #### P1 by Deborah Priß and Raphael Kahlenberg